You can run, you can hide, but ultimately there's no escaping Enrique Iglesias and Anna Kournikova's love.

 Even more telling, he added, "I would love to have children.
 Hopefully very soon.
 I think I'd be a good father, my girlfriend would be an even better mother, but I'd be a good father."

-Now we know the couple had two months to go before their latest carefully laid plan came to fruition.
+The couple had two months to go before their carefully laid plan came to fruition.